abhinay0712/abhinay0712/README.md

 - Supported and maintained the company’s **network infrastructure**.
 - Assisted in **SAP system administration**, ensuring security and compliance.
 - Worked on **system upgrades and migrations** to improve efficiency.
-- Used monitoring tools to identify and resolve **network vulnerabilities**.

 ## 🔬 Projects
 ### 🌍 [Language Detection Model](https://github.com/abhinay0712/Odia-Santali-Dialect-Detection-Dataset) (NLP, Machine Learning)